 Knee arthritis can be very difficult to deal with many patients as they can be very limited mobility once the disease progresses.
 Starting treatment early, and learn the proper way to treat a damaged knee is all important in maintaining an active lifestyle despite the disease.

 Need Consultation for Knee Arthritis?
-Please contact us by calling (65) 64762106 or Schedule an Appointment here on our website.
-Our professional orthopaedic specialist, Dr. Kevin Yip, has more than 20 years experience.
+Please contact us by calling (65) 66532628 or Schedule an Appointment here on our website.
+Our professional knee specialist has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.

 - Knee Pain Treatment To Address Root Cause Of Knee Pain

 - Stiff Knee: Symptoms and Causes of Stiff Knee

 - Be Careful!
 Knee Bone Tumours Can Be Life Threatening